Steel Taipan: Location

-Steel Taipan is located in the Gold Rush Country section of the park.
+Steel Taipan is located in the Dreamworld Main Street section of the park.
 The ride was constructed on the site of the former Eureka Mountain Mine Ride and the Thunder River Rapids Ride, which closed permanently immediately following an October 2016 accident that saw four people killed and left the park's reputation and infrastructure mostly crippled.
 It also interacts with parts of the Dreamworld Express train ride, which received some modifications during construction in order to accommodate the coaster.

 Similarities to other attractions

 Blue Fire opened in 2009 at Europa Park in Rust, Germany, which was also run by Mack Rides themselves.
 It was their first coaster to utilize a Linear Synchronous Motor launch, and proved to be very successful for the company.
 During the 2010s, the ride was heavily cloned and installed at parks in China, Russia, and the UAE.

 Blue Fire, since it was custom-built for Europa Park, includes an extended turn into the launch room, which makes up the ride's dark ride section, and also has the ability to run up to 5 trains at a time.
 All the clones installed since then possess the same extended turnaround, although they feature a reduced number of trains.
 Steel Taipan's beginning and launch area differ greatly from these attractions, as the following modifications were made to the attraction;